meleu/meleu/README.md

 - 🤓 I write a blog (**in portuguese**) totally focused on the terminal environment: <https://meleu.sh>

+- 🌱 I have a digital garden at <https://meleu.dev> (to open source my second 🧠 brain).

 - 🕹️ I contribute to [RetroAchievements](https://retroachievements.org/) 👾